 Seasonal gatherings in members' homes are also regular times for fellowship, good food, recreation, and/or entertainment.

-Nancy Dozier and Emily Kienker, co-chairs of Congregational Care
+Nancy Dozier and

 And we must not forget the Annual Ice Cream Social!
 Neighboring Presbyterian congregations, friends, and community neighbors join us for homemade ice cream, music, and lots of conversation!

 In addition to festive gatherings, our Congregational Care team also reaches out to extend Christian love and care to individuals and families, especially in times of illness, grief, or other needs.
 Finally, this committee has primary responsibility for internal communications to keep every one of our church members and friends informed and involved.